bitifet/SmarkForm/docs/_component_types/type_list.md

 {: .hint}
 > As you can see here, phones and emails lists share almost the same layout.
 >
-> Since *SmarkForm* work just over the DOM, you can use your preferred HTML
+> Since *SmarkForm* works just over the DOM, you can use your preferred HTML
 > templating system.
 For instance,
 > [here](https://github.com/bitifet/SmarkForm/blob/main/src/examples/include/mixins.pug)
 > you can see a similar *mixin* implemented whith [Pug templates](https://pugjs.org).